-- 1) (a) The total usage rate of all volatile organic compound-containing materials at the paint spray units shall not exceed 19,200 gallons in every 12-month period, with no more than 1,920 gallons of volatile organic compound-containing materials that also contain any hazardous air pollutant in every 12-month period. - (b) The volatile organic compound/solvent content of the material used at a paint spray unit(s) shall not exceed 1000 gms solvent per liter of coating, as applied, less water and exempt compounds. - 2) A monthly log of the gallons of VOC-containing materials used in the preceding month with a monthly calculation of the gallons of volatile organic compoundcontaining materials that also contain hazardous air pollutants used in the previous 12 months, and of the total gallons of volatile organic compoundcontaining materials used in the previous 12 months, shall be kept on site. - A copy of the monthly log shall be submitted to the Air Pollution Control Officer with the annual report specified in Section F.1 at the time of annual permit renewal.
+- 1) (a) The total usage rate of all volatile organic compound-containing materials at the paint spray units shall not exceed 19,200 gallons in every 12-month period, with no more than 1,920 gallons of volatile organic compound-containing materials that also contain any hazardous air pollutant in every 12-month period. - (b) The volatile organic compound/solvent content of the material used at a paint spray unit(s) shall not exceed 1000 gms solvent per liter of coating, as applied, less water and exempt compounds.

+- 2) A monthly log of the gallons of VOC-containing materials used in the preceding month with a monthly calculation of the gallons of volatile organic compound-containing materials that also contain hazardous air pollutants used in the previous 12 months, and of the total gallons of volatile organic compound-containing materials used in the previous 12 months, shall be kept on site. - A copy of the monthly log shall be submitted to the Control Officer with the annual report specified in Section F.1.
 The owner or operator shall certify that the log is accurate and true. - f.
-Diesel-Fueled Emergency Standby Engine(s) with Output Less Than 1,000 Brake Horsepower more than 5,200 hours in every 12-month period and shall not use more than 265,000 gallons of diesel fuel in every 12-month period.
+Diesel-Fueled Emergency Standby Engine(s) with Output Less Than 1,000 Brake Horsepower